Tax interest and tax penalties: what is the difference and how do you avoid these extra costs?

 • Your tax return was incorrect or incomplete.

-What other additional costs can the Dutch Tax and Customs Administration impose?
+What other extra costs can the Dutch Tax and Customs Administration charge?

 Want to know more?